Estimated reading time: 4 minutes

 Be sure to send consistent messages to employees to help them understand how their goals support what the organization is trying to achieve.

-If goals are communicated continuously, employees can serve as a catalyst to getting them accomplished.
+If goals are communicated continuously, employees can serve as a catalyst for getting them accomplished.

 The beauty of employee goals is that if done right, they are the fuel to help you achieve your business goals.

-Meet with your employees regularly and review goals with them to show support for their efforts.
+Meet with your employees regularly and review their goals to show support for their efforts.